We live in a world that teaches us to look over our shoulder each time we use / cite / quote / link out to another person’s work.

 Never occurred to me that mentioning James Bond will get me into trouble; PLUS, I thought I was using Creative Commons free images.

-Thankfully, Benjamin Woodard of Slideshare was very willing to work with me on this one (thanks so much, Benjamin!), and my Bond-free Slideshare presentation was restored to its original URL with all the views, embeds, etc. intact.
+Thankfully, Slideshare was very willing to work with me on this one, and my Bond-free Slideshare presentation was restored to its original URL with all the views, embeds, etc. intact.

 This is what it looks like now:

-Not so edgy any longer, even though the message is still the same.
+Not so edgy any more, but the message is still the same.

 “Attribution Doesn’t Make it Right”